H-Hour-Org/H-Hour-Org.github.io/README.md

 At that moment I thought about some artificial elements that could be added on top of the natural base (water, sader, rocks, palm trees...).
 Those elements are the following: containers, ruins, the military base, dead fish for covers...
 ![Concept](https://github.com/H-Hour-Org/H-Hour-Org.github.io/blob/master/Media/Concept/Concept.png)

 The main appeal of the level is it's flow.
-The player can access the middle area and go back from 3 point, although there are another 2 which are only one way around: a ladder to the middle and a palm tree that from the middle.
+The player can access the middle area and go back from 3 spots, although there are another 2 which are only one way around: a ladder to the middle and a palm tree that from the middle.
 Each side thus has different benefits.

-Another extra element are the 3 sniper spots, one in the middle which is quite exposed and two of them as a duel on one side of the map
+Another extra element are the 3 sniper spots, one in the middle which is quite exposed and two of them as a duel on one side of the map.

 ### Blockout Phase
 For the blockout I used the free Unity "Blockout" package, which provides the user with many presets, color palettes depending on object type (wall, floor, etc), some rotating and snapping functionalities...